abhay-k47/Operating-Systems-Lab-2023/README.md

 # Operating-Systems-Lab-2023

-This repository contains the lab assignments of Operating Systems Laboratory (CS39002), Spring Semester 2022-2023, Indian Institute of Technology Kharagpur.
+This repository contains the lab assignments/projects of Operating Systems Laboratory (CS39002), Spring Semester 2022-2023, Indian Institute of Technology Kharagpur.